Care for Children and Adolescents with Cancer

 Related NCI materials and Web pages:

-- National Cancer Institute Fact Sheet 1.22, Cancer Clinical Trials at the National Institutes of Health Clinical Center: Questions and Answers
+- National Cancer Institute Fact Sheet 1.22, Cancer Clinical Trials at the NIH Clinical Center

 - National Cancer Institute Fact Sheet 2.11, Clinical Trials

-- National Cancer Institute Fact Sheet 6.40, Childhood Cancers: Questions and Answers
+- National Cancer Institute Fact Sheet 6.40, Childhood Cancers

 - National Cancer Institute Fact Sheet 7.47, How To Find a Doctor or Treatment Facility If You Have Cancer